Monitoring with the lsnrctl utility in Oracle 10g

 The command completed successfully

-To do this, you type lsnrctl start
+To do this, you type lsnrctl start and press Enter.

 The listener starts.
 You don't have to specify the name of the listener in this case, because you're using the default - LISTENER.